KhoaQuach/outbound-faxing/README.md

     - Flask framework:
     - Freeswitch: please consult freeswitch.org website on how to download and configure bare-bone Freeswitch system.
+        The python scripts utilize the library ESL.py modules so make sure above file is installed and in your python path file; it should be automatically included as part of python package installation in most Linux distributions, I said most here...
     - MySQL: database backend to keep track of all requests and status.
     - File conversion tools:
 * Clone the project from github